 Research conducted by Confused.com found that one in 10 drivers has had an accident while travelling in the car with a pet, or know someone who has.

-Aside from the physical dangers of impact in a crash if your dog is not restrained and your passenger airbag not deactivated there's another very important reason to plan your dogs travel set up.
+Aside from the danger of physical impact in a crash if your dog is not suitably restrained there's another very important reason to plan your dogs travel set up.
 Think about the emergency services attending your vehicle.
-You're in a bad way, Buster is distressed and worked up and at this point a firefighter or paramedic arrives to get you out of the car for emergency care.
-Buster isn't restrained and the door opens.... he bolts.
+You're in a bad way, your dog is distressed and worked up and at this point a firefighter or paramedic arrives to get you out of the car for emergency care.
+Your dog isn't restrained and the door opens.... he bolts.

-At best Buster dodges the traffic or is caught by a member of the public swiftly.
+At best he dodges the traffic or is caught by a member of the public swiftly.
 At worst he gets hit by an oncoming vehicle or runs so fast and so far that he's now missing... lost, alone and traumatised.
-What's there to think about?
-You buckle yourself in, your human passengers in - it's time to make sure Buster is buckled in too.
-Even for the short rides.
-Every single car ride.